yjmantilla/yjmantilla.github.io/poems/ashes.md

 # Delusional Ashes

-Let's say then, that between you and me<br/>
-there is no difference,<br/>
+Let's say then, that between you and me there is no difference,<br/>
 that we are both children of the same universe,<br/>
-and that the wind caressing your face<br/>
+and that the wind that blew... caressing your face<br/>
 was the same wind that took away my sighs;<br/>
 and hopefully these verses...<br/>
 <br/>